-Eunice’s research led to an invitation by the Mayor of Istanbul and UNICEF to contribute to the debate on ensuring Early Childhood Development was included in the Post-2015 Sustainable Development Goals.
+Eunice’s research into workforce development in early childhood, led to an invitation by the Mayor of Istanbul and UNICEF to contribute to the debate on ensuring Early Childhood Development was included in the Post-2015 Sustainable Development Goals.
 She has also worked as a consultant on professional standards for Early Childhood with the Professional Association of Child Development and UNICEF in Turkey.

 She has had a range of other advisory roles including acting as an academic adviser for Camden Borough Council on their review of Children’s Services.
 She was a member of a consultative group on Early Childhood Education and Care for Save the Children and a consultant on professional development in the Early Years for the French Administration in Belgium.
 She has also been a member of the expert panel developing the International Step by Step Association (ISSA) Quality Framework for Early Childhood Practices in Services for Children Under Three Years of Age.
-She is currently an invited member of the Advisory Group for the Professional Association for Childcare and Early Years (PACEY) and has been on the education panel advising CACHE.
+She is currently an invited member of the Advisory Group for the Professional Association for Childcare and Early Years (PACEY) and is the elected member on the Parent-Infant Foundation.

-Eunice has contributed to a number of research projects and has a special interest in Early Years professional development, child maltreatment, adoption and poverty.
+Eunice has contributed to several research projects and has a special interest in early childhood professional development, child maltreatment, adoption and poverty.
 Her work on multi-professional and interagency work has been recognised internationally and cited in Practice Principle 2: Partnerships with Professionals (2011), an evidence paper for the Department of Education and Early Childhood Development, Australia as warranting special mention because of its ‘relevance to, and impact on, Australian Early Childhood Education and Care’.